tschmal/MLBFantasyStats/README.md

 Current usage
 -------------

-`gradle oneJar` - builds the singular jar file with everything we need.

-`java -jar build/libs/MLBFantasyStats-standalone.jar server stats.yml` - starts the Jetty web server and resources.

-`gradle run` - Both builds the single jar and runs it.
-WARNING: On Windows it spawns two java processes.
-You may have to kill them to shut it completely down.
+`gradle jar` - builds the source into a jar file and runs PMD.

+`gradle run` - builds the jar file, runs PMD, then runs the main class (effectively starting the application).

 Services
 --------